rfurno/roblox_gl/docs/product.md

 2. **Collect** tagged nodes (forage / mining / excavating) using the required tool or bare hands.
 3. **Sell** the bag to Benji (`Sell All Collected Samples`) for coins.
 4. **Gear** — buy / equip / repair Willow tools at the traveling blacksmith.
-5. **Depart** to a site.
-The maze loading screen shows on HOME → site and site → HOME.
+5. **Depart** to a site by walking a hub `DungeonEntryDoorway` (Studio also has a Destinations debug picker).
+One `LoadingScreen` on HOME ↔ site.
 Room-to-room uses a short camera fade only.
 6. **Explore** rooms, collect, avoid hazards, leave via entry/exit door or Go Home.
 7. **Codex** records known and recent items.